j0sh2003/GooglePlex/README.md

 ## Usage
 - Logs
-	Logs will show the timestamp of any command which failed at the API level, as well as the exception message related to the failure
+	- Logs will show the timestamp of any command which failed at the API level, as well as the exception message related to the failure
 - Substitutions
-	Substitutions will allow you to substitute a particular word or phrase with another, such as the examples below:
+	- Substitutions will allow you to substitute a particular word or phrase with another, such as the examples below:
-		* Happiness > Happyness
+		- Happiness > Happyness
-		* Creep Show > Creepshow
+		- Creep Show > Creepshow
-		* Series > Season
+		- Series > Season
+- Specify video type
+	- You can now begin your command with "Movie" or "Show" to differentiate.
+For instance, to play the Show "War of the Worlds" and not the movie with the same title, you can tell the Google Assistant "\[Tell Plex to Play\] Show War of the Worlds \[on Living Room TV\]", where the speech in brackets may vary based on your setup.

 ## YouTube Video
 [![Alt text](https://img.youtube.com/vi/8f3mzAZ12Mo/0.jpg)](https://youtu.be/8f3mzAZ12Mo)